 Oracle BPEL Process Manager 10 g in domain.xml file Oracle BPEL Process Manager 11 g MBean Property Description auditDetailThreshold auditDetailThreshold The maximum size (in bytes) of an audit trail details string before it is stored separately from the audit trail.
 If a details string is larger than this threshold, then it will not be immediately loaded when the audit trail is initially retrieved; a link will be displayed with the size of the details string.
 Typically, the details string will contain the contents of a BPEL variable.
 In cases where the variable is very large, performance may be severely impacted by logging it to the audit trail.
 The 10g default value is 50 kilobytes. auditLevel auditLevel Controls the amount of audit events logged by a process.
-The supported logging levels are: • off - absolutely no logging performed whatsoever; may result in a slight performance boost for processing instances. minimal - all events are logged; however, no audit details are logged. ■ production - all events are logged.
-The audit details for assign activities are not logged; the details for all other nodes are logged. ■ development - all events are logged; all audit details for all additives are logged.
+The supported logging levels are: off - absolutely no logging performed whatsoever; may result in a slight performance boost for processing instances. minimal - all events are logged; however, no audit details are logged. production - all events are logged.
+The audit details for assign activities are not logged; the details for all other nodes are logged. development - all events are logged; all audit details for all additives are logged.
 The 10g default value is "development". bpelcClasspath bpelcClasspath Server-side BPEL process compiler classpath.
 Any user-specific classes or libraries used by a BPEL java exec node (that have not been packaged in the BPEL archive) need to be specified here so that the server-side BPEL process compiler can successfully compile the BPEL process. datasourceJndi datasourceJndi (Moved to soa-infra-config.xml) The JNDI name for the domain data source.
-This data source may refer to any data source (JTA not required).
+This data source may refer to any data source (JTA not required). deliveryPersistPolicy deliveryPersistPolicy Changes whether the delivery messages are persisted.
+Delivery messages include invoke message, callback message and subscription message. on - delivery messages are persisted • off - delivery messages are kept only in memory. off.immediate - applicable for asynchronous processes only; messages are delivered synchronously regardless of the interface.
+The 10g default value is "on".

-Table 9-2 (Cont.)
-Domain Descriptor Properties in Oracle BPEL Process Manager 10g and 11g
+Table 10-1 Domain Descriptor Properties in Oracle BPEL Process Manager 10g and 11g